-Agriculture is the backbone of Tanzania’s economy, employing around 80 percent of the population, which has continued to decline recently.
+Agriculture is the backbone of Tanzania's economy, employing around 65 percent of the population, which has continued to decline recently.
 Tourism is another major economic sector, while mining is also an important contributor to the Tanzanian economy.
 Manufacturing and services, although small, are also key sources of employment in the country.

 The IT sector in Tanzania is growing as the country is going through a digital transformation; expats may also find employment in this sector.
-While Dar es Salaam, as the home of the country’s largest seaport, is the most important centre of economic activity in Tanzania, other major areas that attract foreigners include Arusha and the capital, Dodoma.
+While Dar es Salaam, as the home of the country's largest seaport, is the most important centre of economic activity in Tanzania, other major areas that attract foreigners include Arusha and the capital, Dodoma.
 Teaching English is another option for those seeking employment in this East African country.

 Finding a job in Tanzania

-Although it’s not essential to speak Swahili, learning at least a few key phrases of the local language will go a long way when looking for work or earning the respect of Tanzanian colleagues.
+Although it's not essential to speak Swahili, learning at least a few key phrases of the local language will go a long way in the job-hunting process and will also earn expats the respect of the locals.

 Work culture in Tanzania

-The working environment in Tanzania is generally a friendly one, although expats may take a while to adjust to the cultural changes.
+Although the working environment in Tanzania is generally a friendly one, expats may take a while to adjust to the cultural changes.

-Business structures are hierarchical and status is revered.
-Business decisions are therefore made from the top down and subordinates hesitate to question their manager’s authority.
+Business structures are hierarchical, and status is revered.
+Decisions are therefore made from the top down, and subordinates hesitate to question their manager's authority.
 This may take some getting used to for those moving from a more egalitarian society.
-Decision-making can also be a drawn-out process as Tanzanians are not direct in their communication style, preferring not to give an outright yes or no to a question.
-Expats therefore need to learn to exercise patience when working in Tanzania.
+Decision-making can also be a drawn-out process, as Tanzanians are not direct in their communication style, preferring not to give an outright yes or no to a question.
+Therefore, expats need to learn to exercise patience when working in Tanzania.

 Although Swahili is the official language, English is the dominant language of business in Tanzania, especially in the main cities.
 Arabic is also commonly spoken in the predominantly Islamic archipelago of Zanzibar.

-Networking and building meaningful relationships is also crucial to successful business in Tanzania, and it’s important to always be respectful and courteous to business associates in order to avoid causing anyone to 'lose face'.
+Networking and building meaningful relationships are also crucial to successfully doing business in Tanzania.
+It's also essential to remain respectful and courteous to business associates to avoid causing anyone to 'lose face'.